• Home

 These should be operating but may have special opening hours, particularly on the day just before Şeker Bayram, when they may be closed.
 It’s certainly best to check before heading out to them.

 Feel free to comment or ask us any questions you may have, below.
-We’d love to hear from you.
+We’d be really pleased to hear from you.

 Hi.
 We are planning to visit Istanbul furing eid holidays i.e., 13 May to 17 May.
 We heard of a lockdown.
 Can you guide us if it is a good time to visit and will tourist attractions be open?